Learnspree/Serverless-Language-Performance-Framework/README.md

 ```

 ## Build and Deploy - Azure
+**NOTE:** Currently the Azure test components may need some re-work to adapt to changes in the main SPF API hosted in AWS (see above section).
+Any issues will be resolved soon in future updates.

+### Azure NodeJS
 Build and deploy the individual target test functions.
 These are contained in the folder "/azure-test/".

-### Azure NodeJS
 The Azure Functions test for nodeJS is located in "/azure-test/azure-service-nodejs":

 ```bash
 cd /azure-test/aws-service-nodejs
 npm install